filipetedim/bestest-amazingest-shop/api/README.md

 * Move to api folder with `cd api`
 * Run mocha with `npm run test`
-* Currently 23 tests were created
+* Currently 60 tests were created

+_May have gone overboard with tests_, but since it was lacking in my current repertoire, thought it was worth being thorough to get used to them.

 ## Database